Deciding on a particular course to study can be a nightmare.

 How to Choose?
 Where to Choose?
 What to Choose?

-There is usually a plethora of training providers in the form of ‘institutions’, ‘associations’, colleges and universities.
-Many will say they are Governing bodies when in fact they may be training providers.
+There is usually a plethora of training providers claiming to be the 'leading' provider, some in the form of ‘institutions’, ‘associations’, colleges or universities.
+Many will say they are 'Governing' or 'Professional' bodies when in fact they may be training providers.

-Governing bodies are independent and impartial.
+Governing and Professional bodies are independent and impartial.
 They set competency standards for courses which are delivered by independent training providers, they set professional conduct for members.

-Governing bodies do not deliver training courses as there will be a conflict of interest.
+Governing and Professional bodies do not deliver training courses as there will be a conflict of interest.

 All professionals such as doctors, dentists, solicitors, barristers, do not qualify in 'levels'.
 They must be fully qualified in order to get their professional qualification.
 So too must Paralegals and Legal Secretaries.
 All professionals can specialise and so too can Paralegals and Legal Secretaries.

-There is little wonder that selecting the right course and the right training provider can be so daunting.
+There is little wonder that selecting the right course and the right training provider can be so daunting and confusing.

-If you are a working professional, attending university courses, evening or Saturday classes will be time consuming, costly and probably inconvenient.
-Incorporating your existing or previous work experience with new career options, not only makes it worthwhile but is a sensible choice.
+If you are a working professional, attending university courses, evening or Saturday classes may be time consuming, costly and probably inconvenient.
+Incorporating your existing or previous work experience with new career options, not only makes sense but it is worthwhile.

 If your decision is to enter the legal profession as a Legal Secretary, whether you have, or do not have secretarial skills or experience will dictate what type of Legal Secretary course you take.
 If you already possess secretarial skills or experience, you will not need a course which covers typing, IT skills, administration etc. Your choice is easy, as you only need a ‘conversion’ course covering the legal aspects necessary to work as a Legal Secretary.
 Knowing how to produce legal documents will be necessary as these require specialist skills which include peculiar document layouts, terminology, attestation clauses, ‘without prejudice’, ‘subject to contract’ phrases and so on.
 Taking a course on ‘terminology’ is not sufficient as you will need specific legal subject knowledge, of which such phrases and terminology is a small part.

-Our Legal Secretary Courses are conversion courses which covers Conveyancing, Criminal Litigation, Civil Litigation, Matrimonial, Document Production and Legal Audio Transcription.
+Our Legal Secretary Courses are conversion courses which covers Conveyancing, Criminal Litigation, Civil Litigation, Matrimonial, Wills and Probate, Document Production and Legal Audio Transcription.

 If you are not yet in possession of secretarial skills or experience, then you need a course covering typing skills, word processing, audio transcription and in particular legal audio transcription, office practice plus legal subjects.
 Such courses are expected to last at least a year.